couchbase/couchnode/deps/lcb/doc/cbc-pillowfight.markdown

 * `--lock`=_TIME_:
   This will retrieve and lock an item before update, making it inaccessible for modification until the update completed, or `TIME` has passed.

-* `-y`, `--compress`:
-  Enable compressing of documents.
-When library compiled with compression support, this option will enable Snappy compression for outgoing data.
-  Incoming compressed data handled automatically regardless of this option.
-  Note, that because the compression support have to be negotiated with the server, first packets might be sent uncompressed even when this switch was specified.
-This is because the library might queue data commands before socket connection has been established, and the library will negotiate compression feature.
-If it is known that all server support compression repeating the switch (like `-yy`) will force compression for all outgoing mutations, even scheduled before establishing connection.

 * `--json`:
   Make `pillowfight` store document as JSON rather than binary.
 This will